intel/neural-compressor/examples/pytorch/eager/medical_imaging/3d-unet/nnUnet/readme.md

 configure nnU-Net to use a different amount of GPU memory, simply adapt the reference value for the GPU memory estimation accordingly (with some slack because the whole thing is not an exact science!).
-For example, in [experiment_planner_baseline_3DUNet_v21_11GB.py](nnunet/experiment_planning/experiment_planner_baseline_3DUNet_v21_11GB.py) we provide an example that attempts to maximise the usage of GPU memory on 11GB as opposed to the default which leaves much more headroom).
+For example, in [experiment_planner_baseline_3DUNet_v21_11GB.py](nnunet/experiment_planning/experiment_planner_baseline_3DUNet_v21_11GB.py) we provide an example that attempts to maximize the usage of GPU memory on 11GB as opposed to the default which leaves much more headroom).
 This is simply achieved by this line:

 ```python